nicklansley/nick-stable-diffusion/README.md

 ### Library Page

 The UI includes a library page where you can view the images created so far.
-Images are grouped by prompt and date/time with the latest at the top of the page.
+Images are grouped by prompt and date20-year-old guy, sporty, topless, beautiful face, face stubble, hairy chest, crew cut hair, wearing army trousers, sat leaning back against a tree in a forest/time with the latest at the top of the page.
 The group header also displays the various settings that either the AI used, or you used if you prompted vi the advanced page.